glennbech/altpro/salt/README.md

 ## Exposure

-The expoure is normalized at 40millivolts pr/sqm.
-Exposure time with my Phillips UVA Facial tanner is 5 minutes.
+* The expoure is normalized at 40millivolts pr/sqm.
+Exposure time with my Phillips UVA
 * Make sure that the unit has constant output
 * Expose for the given time

+### NaCL Exposure

+* Exposure time is 5 minutes.

+### Sodium citrate / Ammonium Chloride

+* Exposure time is 10 minutes

 ## Processing